 Making the Most of Park Time

-On the flip-side if you can arrange to stay until park closing, you’ll often be rewarded with lower crowds as those with young children generally leave after fireworks.
-According to Magical Mickey Tips, Arriving Late to a Disney Park Can Be a Huge Mistake.
+On the flip-side, if you can arrange to stay until park closing, you’ll often be rewarded with lower crowds.
+Guests with young children generally leave after fireworks.

 Mistake #3: “Where Am I?
 I Am Totally Lost”